ibm-cloud-docs/vpc/snapshots_vpc_about.md

 The first time that you take a snapshot of a volume, all the volume's contents are copied.
 The snapshot has the same encryption as the volume (customer-managed or provider-managed).
 Snapshots are stored and retrieved from IBM Cloud Object Storage.
 Data is encrypted while in transit and stored in the same region as the original volume.

 When you take a second snapshot, only the change to the volume since the last snapshot is captured.
 As such, the size of snapshots that you take can grow or shrink, depending on what is being uploaded to Cloud Object Storage.
 The number of snapshots increases with each successive snapshot you take.
-You can take up to [750 snapshots](#snapshots_vpc_considerations) per volume in your region.
+You can take up to 750 snapshots per volume in your region.
+This limit allows you to take and keep an hourly snapshot for 30 days, plus some extra snapshots.
 Deleting snapshots from this quota frees up space for additional snapshots.
 A snapshot of a volume cannot be greater than 10 TB.

 You can create a new virtual server instance with a boot volume that was initialized from a snapshot.
 The instance profile of the new instance is not required to match the instance that was used to create the snapshot.
 You can also import a snaphot of a data volume when creating and attaching a new data volume to the instance.
 You can also specify user tags for these snapshots.